 Grafts not taking.
 Occasionally, there is a chance that the graft may not "take."
 If this is the case, surgery must be repeated.

 Infection.
 As with any surgical procedure, there is the risk of infection.

 About the procedure

 Although each procedure varies, generally, hair replacement surgeries follow this process:

 Average length of procedure:

-Plugged or grafted hair falls out within a month or two after surgery, which is normal and almost always temporary.
+Plugged or grafted hair falls out within a 1 to 2 months after surgery, which is normal and almost always temporary.
 After hair falls out, it generally takes another month or more before hair growth resumes.
 A surgical touch-up procedure may be needed to create more natural-looking results after the initial incisions have healed.
 This may involve blending, a filling-in of the hairline using a combination of mini-grafts, micro-grafts, or slit grafts.